 With Capture One, I absolutely love the way I can handle colors.
 Working with skin tones is also such ease thanks to this tool.
 Then there’s the session way of doing things.
 I cannot think of why I should go back to using catalogs whether when working with Lightroom or with Capture One itself.

 With the latest version of Capture One 20, Phase One has made it clear that they are after Lightroom.
 There have been some great overhauls that make the software so much more intuitive and easier to use.
 It functions almost like Lightroom while bolstering its unique selling propositions.

-While both this software do the same work, they have their own unique value propositions that you may find handy.
+While both these software do the same work, they have their own unique value propositions that you may find handy.
 If you are still undecided about which one you should use, you can download a trial version of Lightroom and Capture One.
-The trial for Lightroom works for 7 days while for Capture One works for 30 days.
+The trial for Lightroom works for 7 days while Capture One works for 30 days.
 In case you’ve decided on what to use, you can either subscribe to Lightroom, or purchase (or even subscribe) to Capture One from their official websites.